a-einstein/PortableShop/README.md

 Working portable (Android & UWP) application for test and demo purpose based on Xamarin Forms.
 It simulates limited shopping capabilities based on the AdventureWorks database.

 #### News
+* Refresh Icon has been replaced.
+* Cart deletion buttons now have icons.
+* Cart became alphabetically sorted.
 * Storage of filter has been corrected.
 * Enablement of the products overview has been improved.
 * Language can now be set independently of device.
-* Xamarin Community Toolkit has been applied to simplify parts of code.
-* Dependency injection has got a major improvement.
-* UWP has been added as a client, besides Android.
-* Release is now to GitHub with an automatic change summary.

 #### Known issues
 * Recovering from a service problem does not succeed.